Bojidar00/ets-js-library/README.md

 ## About

 This is a JavaScript library for interacting with event-ticketing system.
-It creates unsigned transactions and fetches data from smart contract and ipfs.
+It creates unsigned transactions and fetches data from smart contracts and ipfs.

 ## How to use